FAQs

 About the Claim

-We say Valve Corporation is breaching competition law by:
+The claim alleges that Valve Corporation is breaching competition law by:

 The claim is against Valve Corporation.
 Valve owns Steam – the largest digital distribution platform for PC games.

 This claim is an opt-out proceedings.
 This means you are automatically included in the Proposed Class if you have paid for PC games or add-on content from 5 June 2018.
-Sign up to stay updated as the claim progresses.

 About the class

-Vicki Shotbolt is seeking compensation for everyone who paid for PC video games or add-on content in the UK from 5 June 2018.
+Vicki Shotbolt is seeking compensation for everyone who paid for PC games or add-on content in the UK from 5 June 2018.
 For those based in Scotland, this date may extend further back.

 The group of people who have been affected are known as the Class – find out more about how the Proposed Class of affected gamers is defined.